 Camellia Japonica is particularly easy to prune, but every camellia will grow back from old wood.
 When you hard-prune a camellia, it can take two years to re-flower but it will give you a much better shape and tighter canopy.

 To maintain the shape of a camellia, simply prune back the previous year’s growth every two years to two buds behind the newest leaf.
-(Get the best pruning shears here.)
+(Need new secateurs?
+Check our reviews)